EtherSystem/MajorMiseries/README.md

 - Spending too long in coal mines can slowly build Black Lung exposure.
 - Living near unsafe indoor fires can create Carbon Monoxide danger.
 - Repeated sprains on the same joint can escalate into severe injuries.
+- Neglecting fatigue, hunger, thirst, warmth, or condition can weaken the Immunity Shield.
+- Internal body temperature can drift into fever, sweating, overheating, or severe cold pressure.
 - Killing predators can make the world more hostile.
 - Remaining away from home, or trapped in a hated region, can wear the survivor down.
 - Repeated catastrophic wounds can permanently scar the body.